Cyclones Game Preview: vs. Kansas City

 Glotov Named to ECHL All-Star Team: Cincinnati Cyclones forward Vas Glotov had been named the Cyclones' representative for the upcoming 2019 CCM/ECHL All-Star Classic.
 He will play for the team representing the Western Conference.
 This year's All-Star Classic is being hosted by the Toledo Walleye on Monday, January 21 at 7 p.m.
 ET at the Huntington Center, and the game will air live exclusively on NHL Network.
 Glotov has appeared in 31 games for the Cyclones this season, accounting for seven goals and 16 assists in that span.
 A native of Barnaul, RUS, Glotov is in his first full pro season, after making his pro debut last season.
 He appeared in six games between the Cyclones and Rochester Americans, American Hockey League (AHL) affiliate of the Cyclones, registering a goal and an assist.
 He spent the prior two seasons in the Quebec Major Junior Hockey League (QMJHL) appearing in 128 games between the Shawinigan Cataractes and the Cape Breton Screaming Eagles, amassing 44 goals and 49 assists in 128 career games.
 He was a 2016, seventh-round draft pick of the Buffalo Sabres.

-Fanning the Flames: Forward Jesse Schultz has points in 15 of his last 19 games, accounting for 10 goals and 15 assists in that time.
-He had a pair of goals and two assists in Saturday's 8-5 win over the Kalamazoo Wings, and leads the Cyclones and is tied for fifth in the ECHL with 38 points (11g, 27a).
+Fanning the Flames: Forward Jesse Schultz has points in 16 of his last 20 games, accounting for 10 goals and 18 assists in that time, and is now tied for third in ECHL scoring with 41 points (11g, 30a) following a three-assist performance in Friday's 7-6 overtime loss to Kansas City.

-Good in All Areas: The Cyclones currently lead the ECHL team defense (2.43 GA/GM) and are tied for second in the League in offensive production (3.77G/GM).
-The Cyclones are outscoring teams, 132-85, and have allowed two or fewer goals in 12 of the last 19 games.
-Starting and finishing games have been a specialty for Cincinnati, as they are outscoring teams 47-31 in the first period, and have allowed a League-low 19 goals in the third period.
-Cincinnati is outscoring the opposition, 42-19, in the final 20 minutes of play, and are 16-1-0-2. when leading through two periods.
-They have given up more than three goals in regulation just five times this season.
+Good in All Areas: The Cyclones are second in ECHL team defense (2.56 GA/GM) and are tied for second in the League in offensive production (3.83G/GM).
+The Cyclones are outscoring teams, 138-92, and have allowed two or fewer goals in 12 of the last 20 games.
+Starting and finishing games have been a specialty for Cincinnati, as they are outscoring teams 50-31 in the first period, and have allowed a League-low 20 goals in the third period.
+Cincinnati is outscoring the opposition, 45-20, in the final 20 minutes of play, and are 16-1-0-2. when leading through two periods.
+They have given up more than three goals in regulation just six times this season.

 Houser Named ECHL Goaltender of the Month: Cincinnati Cyclones goaltender Michael Houser has been named the Warrior Hockey ECHL Goaltender of the Month for December.
 Houser posted a perfect 6-0-0-0 record along with a 1.17 goals against average and a .950 save percentage.
 Hailing from Youngstown, OH, Houser allowed two or fewer goals in each of his six contests, and one goal in five of his six starts in December.
 He was forced to make 22 or more saves in four occasions, with a high of 31 in a 3-1 win over the Toledo Walleye on December 5.
 Overall, Houser has a record of 12-2-1-0 and leads the ECHL with a 1.74 GAA and a .937 SV%, and he has allowed more than two goals just four times this season.
 Houser is in his fourth stint with the Cyclones, having spent 41 games in Cincinnati during the 2012-13 and 2013-14 seasons, and another 41 during the 2016-17 campaign.
 He has also appeared in 17 playoff games for Cincinnati as well, turning out a 9-5-3 record with a 2.24 GAA and .915 SV%.
 He split last season between the Ft.
 Wayne Komets and Tucson Roadrunners of the American Hockey League (AHL), and has also seen AHL time with the Ontario Reign, San Antonio Rampage, and Cleveland Monsters.
 In 93 career AHL games, Houser has a 32-26-4-3 record, along with a 2.87 GAA and a .901 SV%.
 In addition to the Cyclones and Komets, Houser has appeared in ECHL games for the Manchester Monarchs, and has 94-47-10-3 career ECHL record, along with a 2.52 GAA and .917 SV%.
 Prior to turning pro in 2012, the Youngstown, OH, native spent three seasons with the London Knights of the Ontario Hockey League (OHL).
 In 141 games played from 2009-12, the 6'2", 192-pounder recorded 93 wins to go along with a 2.96 GAA and a .909 SV%.